Ebola and Marburg fevers

 On 1 August 2018, the Ministry of Health of the Democratic Republic of the Congo (DRC) declared the 10th outbreak of Ebola virus disease in the country, affecting North Kivu and Ituri Provinces in the northeast of the country, close to the border with Uganda.

 - The situation is aggravated by the displacement of people due to conflict and crisis.
-The security situation and humanitarian crisis in North Kivu Province poses a challenge to the implementation of outbreak control measures.
+The security situation and humanitarian crisis in North Kivu Province is a challenge to the implementation of outbreak control measures.

 Epidemiological update: Ebola virus disease outbreak in North Kivu and Ituri Provinces, Democratic Republic of the Congo